davepacheco/manatee/docs/trouble-shooting.md

     }
 }
 ```
-This assumes you have an HA manatee shard setup.
+This assumes you have an HA manatee cluster setup.
 Some installations of SDC such
 as COAL by default only come with 1 manatee peer.
 In those cases, this is the
 expected output of `# manatee-adm status`.